 After cleaning, always be sure the top and its storage are completely dry before opening the top.
 Opening the top while it is wet or damp may cause interior water damage, water stains or mildew on the top.

 WAXING

 Regular waxing protects the paint surface and helps retain new vehicle appearance.
-After waxing, polishing is recommended to remove built-up residue and to avoid a weathered appearance.
+Polishing is recommended to remove built-up wax residue and to avoid a weathered appearance before reapplying wax.